 Under normal conditions Nrf2 resides in the cytoplasm bound to Keap1 and Cullin 3, and is the target of ubiquitination and rapid turn-over via proteasomal degradation.
 However, under conditions of cellular oxidative stress the tight association of Nrf2 with Keap1 and Cullin 3 is broken, effectively disrupting the otherwise efficient process of Nrf2 degradation.
 Once non-ubiquitinated Nrf2 accumulates in the cytoplasm it translocates into the nucleus, whereupon it forms hetero-dimers with Maf.
 In this configuration Nrf2 binds to antioxidant response element (ARE) sequences resident in the promoter regions of some genes, initiating transcription complex formation and gene expression.

-INDIGO’s Human Nrf2 Reporter Cells include the luciferase reporter gene functionally linked to a promoter containing tandem antioxidant response elements (AREs).
-Thus, quantifying changes in luciferase expression in the treated reporter cells provides a sensitive surrogate measure of the changes in Nrf2 activity.
-The principle application of this reporter assay system is in the screening of test samples to quantify any functional activity, either agonist or antagonist, that they may exert against human Nrf2.
+The principal application of this reporter assay system is in the screening of test samples to quantify functional activity, either agonist or antagonist, that may exert against Human Nrf2.

 Service Assays: Human

-Print PDFNew Assay Critical to the study of toxic chemicals in the body and brain degenerative disorders State College, PA (March 19, 2015) – INDIGO Biosciences, a recognized industry-leading provider of nuclear receptor products and services, announced today that it has completed development of Human Nuclear Factor (erythroid-derived 2)-like 2 (Nrf2).
-Kits and services are
+New Assay Critical to the study of toxic chemicals in the body and brain degenerative disorders State College, PA (March 19, 2015) – INDIGO Biosciences, a recognized industry-leading provider of nuclear receptor products and services, announced today that it has completed development of Human Nuclear Factor (erythroid-derived 2)-like 2 (Nrf2).
+Kits and services are available